Japan Travel Guide 2026: Destinations, Tips & Tours

 CURRENCY

-Vietnamese Dong.
-Cash is king, cards payments possible in some places
+Japanese Yen.
+Cash is king, cards payments generally accepted in cities.

 INTERNET